Skip to content

 Data Model

 Hub uses a simple, powerful data model optimized for analytics.
-Each record represents one answer to one question, making it incredibly easy to query, aggregate, and visualize your experience data.
+Each record represents a single piece of feedback, making it incredibly easy to query, aggregate, and visualize your feedback data.

-Every piece of feedback—whether it's an NPS score, a text comment, or a multiple-choice selection—is stored as an individual record.
-This "one row per response" approach unlocks powerful capabilities:
+Every piece of feedback - whether it is an NPS score, a text comment, or a multiple-choice selection - is stored as an individual record.
+This “one row per response” approach unlocks powerful capabilities:

 When a user completes a survey with an NPS score and a comment, Hub creates two records: